North Maclean

 North Maclean has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely influencing the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 13 projects likely impacting the area.
 Key projects include Flagstone Logistics Estate, Everleigh Estate, Everleigh Estate by Mirvac, and Flagstone Master Planned Community.
-The following list details those most relevant:.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.